Bribery in Rating Systems: A Game-Theoretic Perspective: Introduction

-In single-player decision theory the key notion is that of an optimal strategy, that is, a strategy that maximizes the player’s expected payoff for a given environment in which the player operates such as discussed in~\cite{lianju2011game, Grandi2016}.
+In single-player decision theory, the key notion is that of an optimal strategy, that is, a strategy that maximizes the player’s expected payoff for a given environment in which the player operates~\cite{lianju2011game,Grandi2016}.
 Such a situation in the single-player case can be fraught with uncertainty, since the environment might be stochastic, partially observable, and spring all kinds of surprises on the player.
-In our work, we consider the case with a multi-player setting.
-In which the environment consists of other players, all of whom are also willing to maximize their payoffs.
-As a result, the notion of an optimal strategy for a given players is not meaningful as the best strategy also depends on the choices of others.
+In our work, we extend the setting into a more complex multi-players setting, in which the environment comprises other players, all of whom are also willing to maximize their payoffs.
+Thus, the notion of an optimal strategy for a given player is not meaningful as the best strategy also depends on the choices of others.
 The equilibrium state is reached when all players perform their best strategy considering others players' strategies.
-We argue the multi-player setting is even more complex and challenging than that with a single-agent setting.
-In the multi-player setting, we model the sellers as players, and map the bribing behavior into strategy space in game theory.
+In the multi-player setting, we model the sellers as players and map the bribing behavior into strategy space in game theory.
 Based on the model, we intend to find the equilibrium state within all combinations of sellers' strategies.
-To simplify our analysis, we will be using the terms ``seller'', ``player'' or ``app owner'' interchangeably.
+To simplify our analysis, we will use the terms ``seller'', ``player'' or ``service'' interchangeably.

-In detail, we first consider the static game, in which the number of sellers and buyers are fixed in a time slot.
-We show the strategy space is exponential increase with the number of sellers and buyers.
+In detail, we consider the static game in which the number of sellers and buyers are fixed within a time slot.
+The exponential increase of the strategy space with the number of sellers and buyers makes it difficult to search the optimal strategies.
 To find the equilibrium state in the static game, we devise a greedy algorithm to eliminate the dominated strategies.
-As the rating system in real-world is indeed a dynamic game, that is, the buyers in the market is dynamic in and out, their payoff is dynamically changed with time.
-We extend our findings in static game to games in which the payoffs are dynamically changed with time, or are dependent on the strategy profiles of the players.
-While games in which the payoffs are constant have received much attention, games with dynamic payoffs have not been studied extensively in literature.
-We show in this paper that how such games can model bribery in rating system closely.